Gloria Foster: Career

-Highlights

 Moving from the New York stage, Gloria Foster started to do roles on the big screen.
 She was in many theatrical performances and also performed some roles on television.
-The Cool World (1964) – This was Gloria Foster's first appearance on a full-length feature film.
+The Cool World (1963) – This was Gloria Foster's first appearance in a full-length feature film.
 She played Mrs. Custis.
 It was on the set of this film that she starred next to her future husband, Clarence Williams III.
 Nothing But a Man (1964) – Gloria Foster plays a woman named Lee, who lives with the main character's (Duff Anderson) father.
 She was also active in television, appearing in such programs as I Spy, two episodes of Law & Order and The Cosby Show (1987).

 Her character in both Law and Order episodes, named Satima Tate, was based on the widow of Malcolm X, Betty Shabazz.
 The first episode, titled Conspiracy (1992), was based on Malcolm X's assassination.
 Malcolm X was played by Hal Miller.
 The second episode, titled Entrapment (1997), focused on her character's children's acts of revenge against the people they believed were really responsible.
 She returned to theatre again in 1995, acting alongside Mary Alice (who was later to replace her in The Matrix films following her death), appearing as 103-year-old Sadie Delany, in Having Our Say, on Broadway at the Booth Theatre, for which she received rave reviews.
-The Matrix (1999) and The Matrix Reloaded (2003) – She played the Oracle, however, she died during filming and was thus unable to portray her role in the third film.
+She played the Oracle in The Matrix (1999) and The Matrix Reloaded (2003); however, she died during filming and was thus unable to portray her role in the third film.
 As a result, Mary Alice replaced her in The Matrix Revolutions and Enter the Matrix.